s0ukin/horus-heresy-3rd-edition_s0ukinFixes/README.md

 Models  need to include the Characteristic modifications for Prime Benefits that mod them (Copy from existing unit profile where applicable)
 - For Models with the Command Sub-Type - Paragon of Battle - Increment WS, BS & A by 1 if Parent contains Paragon of Battle
 - For all Units that use the standard Profile, but are not Unique - add the Combat Veterans Modifier Group to the profile (copy it from another unit)
-- For Models with the Sergeant Sub-Type ensure that the Master Sergeant Modification group is copied from an existing Sergeant Model - if the Model also has teh Champion Sub-Type remove the Type replace line and change the LD mofifier to +2
+- For Models with the Sergeant Sub-Type ensure that the Master Sergeant Modification group is copied from an existing Sergeant Model - if the Model also has the Champion Sub-Type remove the Type replace line and change the LD mofifier to +2

 ###  Astartes Units
 All Astartes units should have the following Traits at the root level of the unit (Add Link -> Profile -> Search for them):